mariovas3/nlp_models/README.md

 ## Will contain NLP models implemented with PyTorch.
 ### Currently has:
-* Implementation of BERT for pretraining;
+* Pretraining of BERT and using it for a downstream text classification task;
-  * In the `BERT` directory there is a demo jupyter notebook demonstrating how to pretrain BERT;
+  * In the `BERT` directory there is a demo jupyter notebook demonstrating how to pretrain BERT and use it for classifying articles from the AG_NEWS dataset.
+I achieved **90%** accuracy on a balanced test set with relatively little computational demand.
+The notebook also explores an interesting idea of how to represent the articles so that you can pretrain BERT on them.
-  * The data used are scraped from Project Gutenberg books;
+  * In the same directory there is also a scraper of Project Gutenberg books which is likely to be more useful if you want to pretrain BERT on more data.
+In the demo notebook though, I only pretrain BERT on the *training* part of the AG_NEWS dataset.
-  * More on the data acquisition you can find in the `BERT/top100GutenbergScraper.py` file;
+  * If you are interested in the Project Gutenberg scraper though, you can find more details in the `BERT/top100GutenbergScraper.py` file;
   * The data processing is implemented in the `BERT/bert_data_processing.py` file;
   * The implementation of the model itself (*BertModel*) can be found in `BERT/bert.py`;
   * The vocabulary for the data is implemented in `preprocessing/vocab.py`;